-When was the last time that you enjoyed at least one meal of your day having an actual conversation with your loved ones or paying attention to what is on your plate, instead of eating in auto-mode whilst playing a game or watching a TV show?
+Mindful eating can transform your personal life along with your health & well-being, for good.
+When was the last time that you enjoyed at least one meal of your day paying attention to what is on your plate, instead of eating in auto-mode whilst playing a game or watching a TV show?
 My guess is – a long while ago!
-Right?
-Read on to know how mindful eating can transform your personal life along with your health & well-being, for good 😊
+Read on to know how mindful eating can improve your relationship with food.

-Ever noticed how the quest to eat the ‘right’ food starts to feel like a burden, a stressful task to execute, even if you try your best to fit it in your daily life?
+Sometimes, the quest to eat the ‘right’ food can feel like a burden or a stressful task to execute, even if you try your best to fit it in your daily life.
 Do you also sometimes question the intention of making a particular food choice?
-I began to realize lately that while food is a fundamental part of life, getting anxious about food choices wasn’t, and that is when the concept of mindful eating began to make more and more sense.
+I’ve been lately realizing that while food is a fundamental part of life, getting anxious about food choices wasn’t.
+This is where the concept of mindful eating begins to make more and more sense.

 WHAT IS MINDFUL EATING

 Deriving its origin from Buddhism, mindful eating focuses on ‘how, when, where and how much we eat’, in addition to ‘what we eat’.
 The idea here is to concentrate on the experience of eating and to appreciate the same, and this can be achieved by turning off the TV, putting the laptop in sleep mode, keeping the phone away from you and placing your entire attention onto your plate, the flavors and textures it comprises of, and on chewing every morsel.
 Are you beginning to see why its also known as intuitive eating or ‘opposite of diets’?

 Improve your Relationship with Food